sowmyasree33/AWS/DAY-04/README.md

 This project demonstrates a secure and scalable AWS architecture using VPC, public and private subnets, Bastion Host, NAT Gateway, Application Load Balancer, and EC2 instances.

+We use private subnets to ensure that application servers are not directly exposed to the internet.
+This improves security by allowing access only through controlled components like load balancers or bastion hosts, while still enabling outbound internet access via NAT Gateway.

+NAT Gateway-> It allows resources in private subnet to access the internet without exposing them to incoming internet traffic

+Bastion Host->It acts as a gateway to access private subnet instances.
+Since private instances do not have public IP's , we first SSH to bastion host and then connect to private instance, ensuring secure and controlled access.

 ## Architecture

 1. VPC with CIDR block